SamuelVedel/kerpad/README.md

 While the program is running, you can stop it by typing `CTRL-C`.
 After typing `CTRL-C`, you have to touch the touchpad one last time for the program to stop.

-By default, the edge motion only works when the touchpad is pressed or when you double-tap it.
+By default, the edge motion only works when the touchpad is pressed or when you double tap it.
 But you can have edge motion while touching it if you run:
 ```
 sudo ./kerpad -a
 ```